High-seas clash is straight out of Putin's playbook

 Some experts said that both Poroshenko and Putin might find the situation useful.

-On Monday, Poroshenko signed a draft declaration imposing martial law until January, sending it to parliament for approval later in the day.
+On Monday, Poroshenko signed a draft declaration imposing martial law until January, sending it to parliament, which approved it later in the day.

 Poroshenko faces an election in four months and is behind in the polls.
 Martial law could give him the power to postpone this vote, offering up a political lifeline.